Install CircleCI machine runner on AWS Graviton

-This Learning Path shows you how to install and configure the CircleCI Machine Runner on an AWS Graviton2 (Neoverse N1) instance.
-With this setup, your self-hosted Arm64 environment can efficiently execute CircleCI jobs directly on the Graviton2 architecture, enabling faster builds and improved performance for Arm-based workloads.
+This section provides step-by-step instructions to install and configure the CircleCI Machine Runner.
+With this setup, your self-hosted Arm64 environment can efficiently execute CircleCI jobs directly on the Graviton architecture, enabling faster builds and improved performance for ARM-based workloads.

 Add the CircleCI package repository

-For Debian/Ubuntu-based systems running on AWS Graviton2 (Arm64), first add the official CircleCI repository.
-This ensures you can install the CircleCI Runner package directly using apt:
+For Debian/Ubuntu-based systems running on AWS Graviton (Arm64), first add the official CircleCI repository.
+This ensures you can install the CircleCI Runner package directly using apt.

 curl -s https://packagecloud.io/install/repositories/circleci/runner/script.deb.sh?any=true | sudo bash

-• After successful execution, the CircleCI repository will be added under /etc/apt/sources.list.d/.
+After successful execution, the CircleCI repository will be added under /etc/apt/sources.list.d/.
+Run the command to verify:

 Install the CircleCI runner